isomerpages/moe-nushigh/_student-development/MOE Sexuality Education/Year 1 to 4.md

 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Know that self-perception and identity have an impact on our self-esteem
+<p>know that self-perception and identity have an impact on our self-esteem
 and how we interact with others and the choices we make, both online and offline</p>
 <p></p>
-<p>Understand that expectations of oneself and others may differ and can
+<p>understand that expectations of oneself and others may differ and can
-affect one’s emotions, Thoughts and behaviours</p>
+affect one’s emotions, thoughts and behaviours</p>
 <p></p>
-<p>Recognise what healthy dating relationships involve and know that readiness
+<p>recognise what healthy dating relationships involve and know that readiness
 is important when entering into a dating relationship</p>
 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Term 1</p>
+<p>Sem 1</p>
 </td>
 </tr>
 <tr>